Flap Surgery: The Basics

 • Serosanguinous: serous drainage with small amounts of blood noted

-• Purulent: thick and opaque; color can be tan, yellow, green, or brown (this is an abnormal finding and should be reported to physician or wound care provider)
+• Purulent: thick and opaque; color can be tan, yellow, green, or brown (this is an abnormal finding and should be reported to the physician or wound care provider)

 Use of Doppler to assess deeper circulation of flap: (11)